MatejGolian/accessibilityOverlay/README.md

+# accessibilityOverlay
+This set of classes written in AutoHotkey 2 makes it possible to simulate accessible user interface elements by combining AutoHotkey functionality with screen reader output.
+It was specifically written to address the needs of blind users who often require a large number of keyboard shortcuts when creating AHK-based accessibility solutions for otherwise inaccessible applications.
 ## What You'll Need
 1. AutoHotkey version 2
 2. The NVDA screen reader or Microsoft SAPI voices installed on your system